-TRIPS AND VISITS AUTHORISATION FORM
+APPENDIX 2 -TRIPS AND VISITS AUTHORISATION FORM

-Drafts of all letters to parents should be seen by the CEO and a copy should be attached to this form.
+Drafts of all letters to parents should be seen by the Headteacher/Principal and a copy should be attached to this form.

-V1211 F DETAILS
+VISIT DETAILS

 Destination

 Educational Aim

 Date(s) of Visits

 Group Leader

 Place of Departure

 Time of Departure

 Place of Return

 Time of Return

-Other Staff/Adults Assist with Visit ing
+Other Staff/Adults Assisti with Visit ng

-TRA VEL ARRAN IGEMENTS
+TRAVEL ARRANGEMENTS

 Travel Provider

-Means of Travel sport
+Means of Travel port

-Student Info Yea Year Group(s): No. of Students:
+Student Info Year Group(s): No. of Students:

 Cost

+Final authorisation to proceed:

-Authorisation status of visit: Headteacher initial authorisation Date: Signature Final authorisation to proceed: YES NO YES with restrictions below: Headteacher Signature: Date: Signature Chair of BFLPT signature Date: Signature CEO signature Date:
+Authorisation status of visit: Headteacher's/Principal's initial authorisation Date: Signature YES NO YES with restrictions below: Headteacher's/Principal's Signature:

+Authorisation status of visit: Date:

+LGB initial authorisation Signature

+Date:

+Signature Chair of LGB/or Link Governor for Visits

+Signature

+Date:

-Signature ••••• •••••
+Signature

-Please ensure that once this trip is authorised by the Headteacher that this form is passed to Carole Keogan to start the risk assessment
+Please ensure that once this trip is authorised by the Headteacher/Principal that this form is kept on file with risk assessments signed off by trip leaders and Headteacher/Principal

 Has the visit run before?
 Yes / No If the trip has run before, is it proposed, there is the same Group Leader?
 Yes / No If the answer is NO, what training will be put in place?
 Does the visit involve any water sports or high-risk activity?
-Yes / No ADDITIONAL COMMENTS AND RECOMMENDATIONS: Please confirm you have shared the staff code of conduct and the Ed and secured all signatures from all the staff who are on the visit. ucational Visits Policy Signed Group Leader: Date:
+Ye s / No ADDITIONAL COMMENTS AND RECOMMENDATIONS: Please confirm you have shared the staff code of conduct and the Educational secured all signatures from all the staff who are on the visit.
+Visits Policy and Signed Group Leader: Date: